Staten Island Child Support LawyersÂ

 Additionally, parents will likely be required to split, usually on a pro-rated basis, certain additional child-related costs, such as medical expenses, health insurance, reasonable child-care expenses, educational costs, and the cost of extracurricular activities.
 These expenses, called "add-ons" must be made a part of the monthly child support obligation.

-Establishing or Enforcing a Child Support Order
+How to Establish or Enforce Your Child Support Order

 When a non-custodial parent refuses to comply with a child support order, that order can be enforced through wage garnishment, property liens, income execution, contempt of court, and other methods.
 Child support arrears cannot be discharged in a bankruptcy.